 He waved a hand in disgust.
 It doesn’t make sense.
 No one in their right mind would believe it.
 But that’s the truth.
 Why else the maps?
 His questions?
 His death?

 I thought for a second.
 Maybe it did make sense.
-And a thought wormed its way from my gut to my mind.
+And a feeling wormed its way from my gut to my mind.
 I looked into the man’s eyes.
 He was telling the truth.
-And it did make sense.
 I asked him if he knew where the map was.
 He shook his head.
 It was unknown.
 But shouldn’t it remain that way?
 I agreed.
 Exchanging information with him, I left and wished him luck.

 Think what you will, but this is why the ISIS is making a push for Baghdad.
-But therein lies the rub.
-We allow the powers that be interfere and they will learn about and want the map-replica.
+But therein lies the rub: we allow the powers-that-be interfere and they will learn about and want the map-replica.
 What then?
 I'm not sure, but this map-replica needs to be on your mind when you think of a solution to Iraq's problem.
+When people seem all too willing to step into that morass.

 Some other articles that might pique your interest (ostensibly on all matters global or books):